eggburg/PKI-Docker-TestBed/README.md

 # Enhancement Ideas
-- Add scripts in the SSL client container to rul all the test cases and verify the results automatically.
+- Add scripts in the SSL client container to run all the test cases and verify the results automatically.

 - Add DNS server container to the testbed